 - Only available as an eBook.
 It would be nice to have a hard copy of the book, and maybe even corresponding videos.
 But I guess we save trees this way.

 Primal Body Detox Review: The Verdict

 If you've tried other diets and failed, this might be a good diet for you.
 That's because it uses the unique approach of customizing your diet based on your blood type.
-Even though the jury is out on whether there is supporting evidence for this, I think it's worth a try if other conventional diets aren't working.
+The jury is out on whether there is supporting evidence for this.

 Setting aside the blood type issue, this is a solid detox diet.
 You eat raw, whole foods, and the smoothie recipes look tasty.
 The superfoods are a huge plus, because they are well-known for having powerful health effects.

 Final verdict: Try something else.
 Like this one.